PlatONnetwork/docs/docs/JS-SDK.md

 * `transactionHash` 32 Bytes - `String`: Hash of the transaction.
 * `transactionIndex`- `Number`: Integer of the transactions index position in the block.
 * `from` - `String`: Address of the sender.
-* `to` - `String`: Address of the receiver. null when its a contract creation transaction.
+* `to` - `String`: Address of the receiver. null when it's a contract creation transaction.
 * `contractAddress` - `String`: The contract address created, if the transaction was a contract creation, otherwise null.
 * `cumulativeGasUsed` - `Number`: The total amount of gas used when this transaction was executed in the block.
 * `gasUsed` - `Number`: The amount of gas used by this specific transaction alone.